stegos/gmp-mpfr-sys/README.md

 ### Metadata

-The `gmp-mpfr-sys` crate passes two pieces of metadata to its
+The `gmp-mpfr-sys` crate passes some metadata to its dependents:
-dependents:

 1. `DEP_GMP_LIMB_BITS` contains the number of bits per limb, which is 32 or 64.
-2. `DEP_GMP_LIB_DIR` contains the path of the directory containing the header (*.h*) and library (*.a*) files generated.
+2. `DEP_GMP_LIB_DIR` contains the path of the directory containing the library (*.a) files generated.
+3. `DEP_GMP_INCLUDE_DIR` contains the path of the directory containing the header (*.h) files corresponding to the libraries.
+4. `DEP_GMP_OUT_DIR` contains the path of the directory that contains the two directories mentioned above, that is the path of the parent directory of the library and header directories.

-A dependent crate can use these two environment variables in its build script.
+A dependent crate can use these environment variables in its build script.

 ### Optional features